mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

     - Discharge Current Limit (`DCL`)
 - Current average (last 5 minutes)
 - SoC reset voltage: Temporarily apply higher voltage to reset BMS SoC to 100% (optional)
-- SoC calculation: Calculate SoC based on coloumb-counting in the driver and apply current correction if needed (optional)
+- SoC calculation: Calculate SoC based on coulomb-counting in the driver and apply current correction if needed (optional)
 - SoC reset via driver on BMS: Reset BMS SoC to 100% when battery switches to float (optional, not available for all)
 - Choose BMS disconnect behavior
 - Linear/step calculation of `CVL`, `CCL`, and `DCL`